 Triangle is a somewhat small town located in the state of Virginia.
 With a population of 9,093 people and two constituent neighborhoods, Triangle is the 83rd largest community in Virginia.

 Triangle home prices are not only among the most expensive in Virginia, but Triangle real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Triangle is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Triangle is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Triangle who work in office and administrative support (14.47%), management occupations (13.11%), and sales jobs (10.32%).
+Unlike some towns, Triangle isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Triangle are a mix of both white- and blue-collar jobs.
+Overall, Triangle is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Triangle who work in office and administrative support (11.97%), management occupations (10.18%), and business and financial occupations (7.48%).

 Also of interest is that Triangle has more people living here who work in computers and math than 95% of the places in the US.

 In Triangle, however, the average commute to work is quite long.
 On average, people spend 38.21 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 In Triangle, a lot of people use the bus to get to work every day though Triangle is a relatively small town.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.